Unfortunate Recipes

 Creamy, cheesy, pasta-y and really doesn't take much longer than the boxed version.

 A pillowy little bundle of creamy eggs encased in a soft eggy shell.
-Best of all, it's a meal in 3 minutes flat that's so delicious you just can't stop eating it.
+It's a great way to use up leftovers, and it’s a meal that’s ready in 3 minutes flat.
+(Plus, so delicious you just can't stop eating it.)

 A simple ground beef and macaroni casserole Infused with the flavors of the Sonoran Desert, topped with melty cheese and the crunch of breadcrumbs.